jackgore/dots/README.md

 # dots

 ## Introduction
-The dots package creates a configuration object that allows you to parse yaml files and access them using dot syntax in Go.
+The dots package creates a configuration object that allows you to parse yaml files and access them using dot syntax (i.e "a.b.c.d") in Go.
 It is dependent on the Yaml parsing ability of the [go-yaml](https://github.com/go-yaml/yaml) library.

 ## Example